 Sprinklers come in many varieties.
-The most efficient for Western Australia's conditions are the heavy droplet type which reduce wind drift and water loss.
+The most efficient the heavy droplet type which reduce wind drift and water loss.
 If using sprinklers it is very important to position them to get maximum uniformity of application over the area being irrigated.
 Avoid watering in the heat of the day or during windy times.
 When using a portable sprinkler and hose, always use a tap timer to ensure you don't waste water by forgetting to turn the sprinkler off.